zhihil/Lessons/F18/Projects/rails-app/1/README.md

 end
 ```

-### app/views/layouts/application.html.erb
+### 3.3 app/views/layouts/application.html.erb
 An embedded Ruby file for the main application page.
+Looks like HTML for the most part, but you can also add ruby to the page!
 This would be the "View" in our MVC application.
 Again, you should already have the below code thanks to Rails generating it!!!
 ```html.erb
 <!DOCTYPE html>
 <html>